Pratik-Sanghavi/Machine-Learning/README.md

 11. [Deploying ML Models as APIs](https://github.com/PratikSangh/Machine-Learning/tree/main/Deploying%20ML%20Models%20as%20APIs)
 12. [Multi-Label Genre Classification](https://github.com/PratikSangh/Machine-Learning/tree/main/Multi-Label%20Genre%20Classification)

 Neural Networks Using python frameworks for model definition and deployment as well as exploration of architectures suitable for various datasets.
-It explores
+It explores:<br>
 i.
-Machine Learning using the scikit-learn library as well as using numpy ii.
-Standard Neural Networks for classification and regression problems on table data iii.
-Convolutional Neural Networks for image data iv.
-Recursive Neural Networks for text data
+Machine Learning using the scikit-learn library as well as using numpy<br>
+ii.
+Standard Neural Networks for classification and regression problems on table data<br>
+iii.
+Convolutional Neural Networks for image data<br>
+iv.
+Recursive Neural Networks for text data<br>